 Exercise should be encouraged for both women and men who are gearing up to try to conceive.
-However, excessive, strenuous exercise in women may result in disruption of the ovulation cycle, thereby affecting her periods.
+However, excessive, strenuous exercise in women may result in disruption of the ovulation cycle, thereby affecting their periods.
 Normal exercise has not been linked to miscarriages (loss of pregnancy), but certain forms of exercise (for example, high-impact or contact sports or scuba diving) should be avoided in pregnancy.
 In men, too much exercise may cause a low sperm count.

 Weight and Fertility

 A healthy diet is very important for women who are trying for a baby.
 Being overweight can affect a woman's fertility and can cause complications during pregnancy.
 Women who are overweight and who are planning a pregnancy would be advised to lose weight before they conceive.

 Women's peak fertility is in their early 20s.
 At age 32 and beyond (and particularly after 40), the likelihood of becoming pregnant reduces.
 As men age, levels of testosterone fall, and the volume and concentration of sperm change.